-- Employees: - o Seven year grants vest one half in two years, and one half in three years. - o Ten year grants vest one fourth in two years, and one fourth in each of the next three years. - Grants under all previous compensation plans: - o Employees vest one half in two years, and one half in three years
+- Seven year grants vest one half in two years, and one half in three years. - Ten year grants vest one fourth in two years, and one fourth in each of the next three years.

+Grants under all previous compensation plans:

+- Employees - vest one half in two years, and one half in three years

-All options vest immediately upon the attainment of age 65, generally subject to a minimum vesting period of six months.
+All options vest immediately upon the attainment of age 65.